willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - Consider all possible white moves
 - Consider all possible response moves to each move

 Firstly, we pick one of the white candidate moves, then we consider every possible response by black and come up with an evaluation score for each.
 For example, it comes back with a lower bound evaluation score of even (~0) in one variation.
-Then another black wins a rook; we can safely cut this move from the search tree as this is not as good a move as the previous.
-This can be done without analysing any further possible responses from black due to the lower bound retrieved from the first transposition we evaluated.
+Then another black wins a rook; we can safely cut this move from the search tree as this is obviously not as good a move as the previous.
+This can be done without analysing any further possible responses from black due to the lower bound retrieved from the first transposition we evaluated being even and the following losing a rook.
 As you can imagine, from the previously discussed resource estimation section, this comes with considerable time 'savings' due to it no longer having to analyse every single move and counter move.
 (Alpha-Beta - Chessprogramming wiki, 2022)

 Alpha-beta algorithms often utilise the following things to work:
-- Iterative deepening (Discussed above)
+- Iterative deepening (See Glossary)
 - Transposition Table
 - Aspiration Windows (See Glossary)

 #### Keeping a Minimal Search Tree

 Minimising a search tree is primarily dependent on how good the move ordering of a search algorithm is.
-When best moves variations are searched for first, there is often no need to store any other variations because they are usually 'weaker' moves.
+When best moves variations are searched for first, there is often no need to store any other variations because they are usually followed by 'weaker' moves.
 Alpha-beta pruning algorithm paired with the evaluation function attempts to solve this problem by utilising endgame tablebases.
 These are essentially big tables of precalculated moves generated by exhaustive retrograde analysis (See glossary).
 During an engine's search & evaluation, if it notices certain material combinations, it can effectively query this table to determine the outcomes of these positions definitively and act as a helper by providing optimal moves.
 (Endgame Tablebases - Chessprogramming wiki, 2022; Search Tree - Chessprogramming wiki, 2022)

 ![Figure 12](https://www.ics.uci.edu/~eppstein/180a/deep-prune.gif)